Municipal FAQs

 Why not just borrow the money, or use a bond?

-There are laws in all 50 states that generally make it impossible for state, county & municipal governments to incur new debt requiring payments that extend over multi-year (budget) periods.
-The primary concern being that until those future budgets are formally approved and voted into law, there is no legal authority to bind the government entity to make future payments.
-The only exceptions are bond issues (general obligations) which are the primary vehicles used to bind a government entities to a stream of future payments.
+There are laws in all 50 states that generally make it impossible for state, county & municipal governments to borrow (i.e. incur new debt) requiring payments that extend over multi-year fiscal (budget) periods.
+The primary issue being that until those future budgets are formally approved and voted into law, the current governing body has no legal authority to bind the future government entity into make a future payment.
+The only exceptions are bonds (general obligations that are backed by "the full faith and credit" of the municipal borrower and that create debt), which are the primary vehicles used to lock government entities into a stream of future payments.
 "General Obligation" bonds are contractual commitments to make repayments.
-The government bond issuer is guaranteeing to make funds available for repayment including raising taxes as necessary, if adequate sums are not available in the general fund.
+A government bond issuer is guaranteeing to make funds available for repayment including raising taxes as necessary, if sufficient monies are not available in the general fund.
 "Revenue" bond repayments are tied directly to specific streams of tax revenue.
-Bond issues are very complicated legal documents (read: expensive, time consuming) and because they can have a direct impact on every taxpayer, generally require voter approval.
-Hence bonds are generally only used for the very largest projects: infrastructure like sewers, roads, the largest building projects, etc. Because our municipal leases automatically include non-appropriation (or "funding out") language, they will be readily approved by legal counsel.
+Bond issues are very complicated legal documents (read: expensive, time consuming) and because they can have a direct impact on every taxpayer and generally require voter approval.
+Hence bonds are generally only used for the very largest projects: infrastructure like sewers, roads, the largest building projects, etc. Because our municipal leases automatically include non-appropriation (or "funding out") language wherever required by law, they will be readily approved by legal counsel.
 Non-appropriation language effectively relieves the government entity of the obligation to pay in the event funds are not appropriated in any subsequent budget period, for any legal reason.
 Every governing body must re-affirm their willingness and ability to pay a municipal lease, every year.
 Most government entities would not be allowed to sign any municipal lease without non-appropriation language included.
-Most governments treat their municipal lease obligations as current expenses and DO NOT characterize them as long term debt obligations on their balance sheets.
+Most governments treat their municipal lease obligations as current expenses and DO NOT characterize them as long term debt obligations on their balance sheets

 First Capital's municipal leases can be prepaid at any time.
-A complete lease amortization table is automatically included with every lease showing the interest principal and payoff amount for each period of the lease.
-After the first 12-18 months the early payoff amount is fairly close to the outstanding principal amount.
-There is no contractual penalty.
+A complete lease amortization table is automatically included with every lease showing the interest, principal and payoff amount for each period of the lease.
+Future payoff amounts are guaranteed up front.
 (A payoff schedule can be prepared in advance for your review)

 Are Volunteer Fire Departments eligible for tax-exempt municipal leasing?

-Yes, but there are some important differences.
-95% of the proceeds of a tax-exempt lease for a volunteer departments i.e. a 501c3, must be used for the "acquisition, construction, reconstruction, or improvement of a firehouse (including the land) OR for a fire truck used by or to be used by, the fire department."
-(A vehicle that "puts out fires) The rules are fairly specific.
-A computer, rescue or an ambulance for example, would not qualify.
-A volunteer fire department would be eligible, subject to credit approval, for our non-tax exempt, non-profit rates, however, which are slightly higher than municipal, but notably lower than commercial rates.
-A volunteer department (501c3) would not be eligible for non-appropriation privileges.
+Yes, but only for fire trucks and fire houses.
+95% of the proceeds of a tax-exempt lease for a volunteer departments i.e. a 501c3, must be used for the "acquisition, construction, reconstruction, or improvement of a firehouse (including the land) OR for the acquisition of a fire truck.
+(A fire truck is a vehicle used to "put out fires) The rules are fairly specific.
+A computer, rescue, ambulance or a Chief's vehicle--for a volunteer department would not qualify for the same municipal interest rates under IRS guidelines.
+A volunteer fire department would be eligible, subject to credit approval, for our non-tax exempt rates which are slightly higher than municipal government rates, but notably lower than commercial rates.
+A volunteer department (501c3) lease contract would not include non-appropriation language.

 Who is responsible for maintenance and insurance?

-Because the government entity owns the equipment from the date of delivery/installation, the responsibility for maintenance and insurance is the government entity's.
+The government entity is responsible.
+Because the municipal entity owns the equipment from the date of delivery/installation, the responsibility for maintenance and insurance is the government entity's--exactly as if they had paid cash.

 Contact Us Via Email